 There are times in our lives when it looks for all the world like we are grasshoppers in a world of giants, just like the report of the ten men who said Israel couldn’t win against the people of the land.
 But Caleb and Joshua saw the same things the others did, yet they saw the land with an eye of faith.
 They fully believed the Lord would strengthen them and deliver the people into their hands.

 When we choose to exercise our faith in God’s promises, instead of our doubts, there is nothing we cannot accomplish.
 As you reread the verses for this lesson look for ways in which you can change your life and be more faithful in your attitude toward God’s promises.
 He really does want to take us into our own land, flowing with milk and honey.
 It is called the Celestial Kingdom.
-But we have to first learn to stop focusing on our current lives where we are still emotionally in Egypt, so we can focus instead on the blessings that await us in the Promised Land.
+But we have to first learn to stop focusing on our current lives where we are still emotionally and spiritually in Egypt, so we can focus instead on the blessings that await us in the Promised Land.